gracelawley/childes/README.md

 ## CHILDES Usage Rules

-CHILDES asks users to follow the data usage rules found [here](https://talkbank.org/share/rules.html).
+CHILDES is a part of the TalkBank database and asks users to follow the data usage rules found [here](https://talkbank.org/share/rules.html).